ivandroid/ionic-letter-avatar-selector/README.md

 ## Quick start
-Get the files from github or install from bower:
+Get the files from here or install from bower:
 ```
 bower install ionic-letter-avatar-selector
 ```